taiwins/taiwins/README.md

-## Taiwins, a morden window manager based on libweston
+## Taiwins, a morden wayland window manager

-Taiwins is a wayland tiling window manager project based on **libweston**.
+Taiwins is a wayland window manager, supports both tiling and floating layout.
 It is designed to be mordern and modular.
-It has built-in shell and widget implementation thus it is extensible, it supports popular tiling window manager features like gapping.
+It is extensible through lua script and it has built-in **shell** and **widgets** implementation through [nuklear GUI](https://github.com/vurtun/nuklear).
+It also supports popular tiling window manager features like gapping.

-It is currently usable but still under developement.
+Taiwins is usable but currently under heavy developement.
 You can refer to [progress](docs/progress.org) for current progress.